9 MONSOONS IN SOUTH EAST ASIA

 Iris has exhibited extensively worldwide in countries such as Italy, Thailand, India, Slovenia, Singapore and France.
 She has exhibited in institutions such as, The Substation Art Center in Singapore, CMU Chiang Mai Art Museum and the BACC Bangkok Arts and Culture Center.

-Up-coming Group Exhibition of International Women Artists
+Group Exhibition of International Women Artists

 ROSIE LLOYD - GIBLETT